Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Merger Pathways

 in which $M_\mathrm{core}$ is the mass of the core of the primary and $M(r)$ is the enclosed primary mass within the radius $r$.

 Roughly, if $\alpha \Delta E_\mathrm{orb} \geq E_\mathrm{bind}$, then CE ejection is said to be successful.
 It is understood that various factors impact the efficiency of the orbital energy in contributing to envelope ejection and that other possible energy reservoirs may play a role; all of these considerations are combined in the efficiency term $\alpha$.
 Depending on the characteristics of the system, this term has been shown to have a possible range as broad as $0.01-10$ \citep{zorotovic2010}.
-Typical values are below unity, but to give a conservative estimate for the number of mergers we assume the transfer of orbital energy to be perfectly efficient with $\alpha=1$.
+Typical values are below unity, but to give a conservative estimate for the number of mergers we assume the transfer of orbital energy to be perfectly efficient with $\alpha=1$ \citep[for a detailed example of stellar profile analysis for CE in massive stars comparable to that applied in the following analysis, see][]{2016A&A...596A..58K}.

-In Figure \ref{fig:CE} we show the various outcomes for a broad range of CE interactions between a typical CO and post-main sequence stellar companion according to this energy formalism.
-The CO masses chosen correspond to the peak distribution masses of NSs and stellar-mass BHs as obtained by the COMPAS\footnote{Publicly available via the \href{https://github.com/TeamCOMPAS/COMPAS/}{GitHub repository}.} binary population synthesis code \citep[][and references therein]{2022ApJS..258...34R}.
-We include systems with BHs here to illustrate the differences between merger products with disrupted and non-disrupted cores (see Subsection \ref{subsec:comparison}), and to approach merger outcomes agnostically.
-To integrate the binding energy, we utilize a library of stellar models generated with MESA v22.05.1 \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019} with initial mass $5-40\, M_\odot$ at solar metallicity from the end of the main sequence to the maximum radius reached during the giant branch.
+In Figure \ref{fig:CE} we show the various outcomes for a broad range of CE interactions between a typical\footnote{Typical in that their masses correspond to peaks in the COMPAS mass distribution at $1.57 M_\odot$ (NS) and $6.6 M_\odot$ (BH).} NS (left panel) or stellar-mass BH (right panel) and post-main sequence stellar companion according to this energy formalism.
+The compact object masses chosen correspond to the peak distribution masses of NSs and stellar-mass BHs as obtained by the COMPAS\footnote{Publicly available via the \href{https://github.com/TeamCOMPAS/COMPAS/}{GitHub repository}.} binary population synthesis code \citep{2017NatCo...814906S,2018MNRAS.481.4009V,2022ApJS..258...34R}.
+We include systems with BHs here to illustrate the differences between merger products with disrupted and non-disrupted cores (Section \ref{subsec:comparison}), and to approach merger outcomes agnostically.
+To integrate the binding energy, we utilize a library of stellar models\footnote{The inlists utilized are available on Zenodo: \dataset[doi:10.5281/zenodo.11402979]{https://doi.org/10.5281/zenodo.11402979}.} generated with MESA v22.05.1\footnote{Results were compared to the same analysis using MESA v23.05.1 \citep{2023ApJS..265...15J} with no qualitative differences.} \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019} with initial mass $5-40\, M_\odot$ at solar metallicity ($Z=0.02$) from the end of the main sequence to the maximum radius reached during the giant branch.
+We adopt the `Dutch' prescriptions for mass loss due to winds with scaling factor $\eta=0.8$.